mvram123/mvram123/README.md

 📖 I am a 4th year Smart Manufacturing student at Indian Institute of Information Technology, Design and Manufacturing, Kancheepuram, Chennai.

-🤖 I am currently working as a Machine Learning Intern at 4climate
+🤖 I am currently working as a Data Science Intern at iNeuron.ai

 👯 I am very active in participating Data Science and Machine Learning Hackathons.